 Once the problem is understood and actions are identified, it is important to evaluate who is likely to take action first.
-The Alliance was partnered with the Reedy Creek Coalition and was able to work with the leaders of the Coalition to better understand the community and how to best engage them.
+The Alliance partnered with the Reedy Creek Coalition and was able to work with the leaders of the Coalition to better understand the community and how to best engage them.
 The leaders of the Reedy Creek Coalition agreed to reach out to their neighbors through a door-to-door campaign and by holding community clean up events, stream walks, and watershed bicycle tours.
 Through these combined efforts, they were able to learn more about those living in the watershed and develop a target audience to engage in the program.

 Once we understood who the target audience was, we knew we had a core base of residents who would likely participate in the program.
 From there, word of mouth tends to increase momentum, as neighbors and friends begin asking what they are doing, why they are doing it, and how to get involved.

 The Alliance's approach has always been to work where there is interest and need.
 It is fair to say that nearly 100 percent of the community work the Alliance does is done by request.
 This greatly increases our level of success, and we strongly recommend this approach.
 Trying to reach out to a community that you do not know and that does not know you is incredibly difficult.
 It is likely to require at least a year of initial effort just to introduce your organization to the community and build trust between the community and your organization.
 This will mean asking for opportunities to make presentations at local civic and/or homeowner associations, writing newspaper articles, and canvassing neighborhoods to introduce your organization.
 This must be done before beginning to discuss behavior change objectives relative to your program.
 Trust and strong relationships are paramount to any successful effort, so the process of building this type of relationship cannot be overlooked.
-Despite the positive and long-term partnership the Alliance has had with the Reedy Creek Coalition, we still gave local presentations, wrote newsletter articles, and canvassed the neighborhood, along with Coalition members' support, to ensure that we engaged as many in the community as possible.
+Together, we gave local presentations, wrote newsletter articles, and canvassed the neighborhood, along with Coalition members' support, to ensure that we engaged as many in the community as possible.